-Ban on open grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari
+Ban on Open Grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari

 “So, we’ve requested.
 But I will not tell you how much.
 But at least, we’ve submitted a proposal that is fully backed by a feasibility report that indicates what we require.

-“But with size of Wasa-Zange, 144,000 hectares that is specifically meant for cattle and other livestock, really, there’s justification for government to put in money so that we can avoid this rancor and issues to do with farmers/herders that has already degenerated in some parts of the country to lead to banditry, cattle rustling and kidnapping for ransom.”
+“But with the size of Wasa-Zange, 144,000 hectares that are specifically meant for cattle and other livestock, really, there’s justification for the government to put in money so that we can avoid this rancour and issues to do with farmers/herders that has already degenerated in some parts of the country to lead to banditry, cattle rustling and kidnapping for ransom.”

 The governor said he also impressed the need to fast-track its take-off on the president so that people can benefit from the potentials of the resources the country is endowed with.